Redocly/redocly-cli/docs/guides/configure-rules.md

 ## Use configurable rules

 Assertions are a low-code way of creating targeted rules for specific situations in your use case.
-You specify which elements of the API definition that should be checked, and using features like `defined`, `nonEmpty`, and `pattern`, describe the expectations for that element.
+You specify which elements of the API description that should be checked, and using features like `defined`, `nonEmpty`, and `pattern`, describe the expectations for that element.

 Add your desired assertions to the `rules:` configuration in the Redocly configuration file.
 The example below creates a `version-semver` assertion, ensuring that theAPI version is in [Semantic Version](https://semver.org/) format with the major version set to 1: